Geese Removal & Prevention

 Visual scare devices have been used as short-term deterrents on Canada geese.

 Sound emission devices, particularly those which broadcast the alarm calls typical of Canada geese, have shown a degree of success in removing geese.
+Remote control vehicles can be employed in situations where we don’t want technicians or dogs to be put in danger.

 Removing geese from your property may take one or several of our services.
 At Varment Guard, we continue to provide solutions until your wildlife problem is solved for good!

-Humane Geese Removal And Relocation
+Humane Geese Removal And Round-Ups

 There is no single cookie cutter solution suitable for all nuisance goose problems.
 Our expert Varment Guard bird control specialists have perfected multiple techniques for effective goose control.
 These proven methods give us options to provide cost-effective wildlife solutions that are long-lasting.